zenasinan/zenasinan.github.io/_posts/2020-01-02-instapoetry-is-a-disaster.md

 but stung when i got close
 </pre>

 The first thing I thought of when I read this was the quote from Shakespeare’s Macbeth: “look like the innocent flower but be the serpent under't”.
 I just feel like this metaphor of appearance versus reality has been done so many times, and the metaphor used in this poem isn’t unique, original, or in any way a new take on this idea.
 What frustrates me about this book is that the topics it dealt with allowed for such powerful poems but they were just so underwhelming it’s ridiculous.
+The metaphors, imagery, and any other literary techniques used could've conveyed the pain that abuse and loss make a person feel.
+Instead, the book is filled with five-word 'poems' that contain cliché ideas and comparisons.

 And as for this poem: